gittuf/gittuf/docs/roadmap.md

 ## Reach Alpha Milestone

-While gittuf is primarily an implementation, its design is documented in the [specification](/docs/specification.md).
+The gittuf implementation is built based on the specification defined in the [design document](/docs/design-document.md).
 Therefore, as features are fleshed out and built, the two are updated together.

 Currently, gittuf is in a pre-alpha stage.
 Its core features are still being developed, and therefore the primary item on the roadmap is building gittuf to reach the alpha milestone.
-The gittuf alpha version must include support for the main specification document with features like policies for Git namespaces, file namespaces, key distribution, the Reference State Log, and the ability to sync gittuf metadata with remote repositories.
+The gittuf alpha version must include support for the main design document with features like policies for Git namespaces, file namespaces, key distribution, the Reference State Log, and the ability to sync gittuf metadata with remote repositories.